iomesh/docs/docs/storage-usage/application-operations.md

 ## Volume Snapshot & Restore

-Iomesh storage provide the ability to create a snapshot of a persistent volume.
+IOMesh storage provide the ability to create a snapshot of a persistent volume.
 Snapshots can be used to capture the state of a PVC at a given point of time

 ### VolumeSnapshot